Content Map Terms

 British Columbia Specific Information

-A direct blow, hit or punch to your nose can cause the cartilage or bone in your nose to break.
+A direct blow, a fall, a hit or punch to your nose can cause the cartilage or bone in your nose to break.
 Your nose can be broken during sports or play activities, during a fight, or in an accident.
-If you break your nose, it is important to see your health care provider as soon as possible.
 For information on how to provide immediate assistance to someone with a broken nose, please visit the SportMedBC website.

 Condition Basics